Indigo-Vanguard/indigo-vanguard.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/scatterplot_lack_of_correlation.html"></iframe>

-Unfortunately, the bees' decline does not have a single answer.
+Unfortunately, the lack of correlation shows that the bees' decline does not have a single answer.
+Even a combination of those factors doesn't suffice at explaining some catastrophical cases of CCD.
 They are dying regardless of how infected or poisoned by insecticides they are.
 But what about environmental stresses?
-Let's observe CCD from a geospatial perspective.
+Let's observe CCD from a geospatial perspective to explore this last important factor.

 ## Where are the bees dying?
 A US Case study
 #### Death, the American way